zhlllau/R-AVST/README.md

 **[Note]** The json files include the information of video_name (YouTube id), duration, annotation (event_num, reasoning QAs).

 ## Evaluation
-[Coming soon] For evaluation instruction, please refer to [eval.md](AVST-Zero/eval/eval.md)
+[coming soon] For evaluation instruction, please refer to [eval](AVST-Zero/eval/eval.md)

 ## Training
+If you want to train the AVST-Zero model by youself, please refer to [AVST-Zero/training_scripts](R-AVST/tree/main/AVST-Zero/training_scripts) for training instructions.
-[Coming soon] If you want to train the model by youself, please refer to [train.md](AVST-Zero/train/train.md) for training instructions.
+If you want to train the AVST-Zero-Omni model by youself, please refer to [AVST-Zero-Omni/GRPO/src/scripts](R-AVST/tree/main/AVST-Zero-Omni/GRPO/src/scripts) for training instructions.

 ## Acknowledgement